ulrikpedersen/automatic-carnival/doc/migration/to-9.4/hl-dynamic.rst

 High-level API for dynamic attributes
 =====================================

-The read and write methods for dynamic attributes can now be written in simpler way, similar to those used with static attributes.
-This is a new feature, so existing code does not have to be modified.
+The read and write methods for dynamic attributes can now be coded in a more Pythonic way, similar to the approach used with static attributes.
+This is a new feature so existing code does not have to be modified.

 Prior to 9.4.x, the methods had to look something like::